22 Things to Know Before Moving to Colorado Springs

 There are lovely dog parks all over the city where locals meet and let their dogs play together.
 It's another unexpected quality that I love about this fantastic city.

-There is a vast line of wind turbines out east that take advantage of this air movement.
+A vast line of wind turbines out east take advantage of this air movement.
 Unfortunately, homes at the top of the bluffs with amazing views often have violent winds.
-This is something that I learned soon after moving to Colorado Springs.
+I learned this soon after moving to Colorado Springs.

-People located at the mountains' foothills in Colorado Springs have to choose plants that will not simply become a great lunch for the deer.
+People at the mountains' foothills in Colorado Springs must choose plants that will not simply become a great lunch for the deer.
 If you move to this side of town, talk to your neighbors before buying flowers and plants.

 Many people have lost their beautiful new landscaping to deer and other critters within a few months of installing them.